Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

 \begin{quote}\textit{ ``As facilitators I'm never like, `Oh I take side with this story.'
 I'm always multi-partial, I hold the stories and then it's up for the individuals to figure out what's right to move forward.''
 (P5) }\end{quote}

-While the removal of power from facilitators is essential, several moderators showed reluctance to let go of power.
+Though removing punitive power from facilitators may be important, several moderators showed reluctance to let go of power.
 They worried that giving users agency may lead to unfair and biased outcomes because users may pursue an outcome that aligns with their own interests:

 \begin{quote}\textit{ ``They [the victims] are going to use it as kind of a tool to punish people that they don't like.''
 (P25) }\end{quote}

 \begin{quote}\textit{ ``[The community members in the conference] may initiate a witch hunt or just try and protect their friend group.''
 (P3) }\end{quote}